nushell/nushell.github.io/book/loading_data.md

 For example, comments are allowed and commas are not required.

 One limitation of NUON currently is that it cannot represent all of the Nushell [data types](types_of_data.md).
-Most notably, NUON does not allow to serialize blocks.
+Most notably, NUON does not allow the serialization of blocks.

 ## Handling Strings